jtracker-io/jt-cli/README.md

-# JTracker
+# JTracker CLI

-JTracker is a job tracking, scheduling and execution system with client-server architecture for distributed computational workflows.
+JTracker is a scientific workflow management system.
+It provides workflow authoring, sharing and execution with full provenance tracking.
+JTracker system is designed as client-server architecture for distributed compute environments.
 All jobs are centrally managed by a JTracker server, JTracker executors (the clients) request jobs/tasks from the server and execute them on compute nodes the executors reside.

 ## Installation